Nestled between the Shenandoah River and Blue Ridge Mountains, Shenandoah National Park is a gorgeous area of natural beauty in Virginia.

 Breathtaking Views near Luray – Cresta Blava

-Right in the heart of Shenandoah National Park, this cabin connects you with the beautiful nature in the region.
+Right in the heart of Shenandoah National Park, this cabin in Virginia connects you with the beautiful nature in the region.
 The large window in the living room lets in heaps of natural light, and is a great spot for watching the sunset over the mountains.

 With three bedrooms and two en-suite bathrooms, this is a fantastic choice for large families heading to the area.